kubeshop/botkube/docs/investigation/analytics-collection.md

 # Analytics collection

-This document contains a summary of a short research around collecting anonymous analytics (a.k.a. telemetry) for BotKube.
+This document contains a summary of a short research around collecting anonymous analytics (a.k.a. telemetry) for Botkube.

 ## Goal

-The main goal is learning how BotKube is used, in the most private and least invasive way for users.
+The main goal is learning how Botkube is used, in the most private and least invasive way for users.
 All data must be anonymized to prevent identifying users.
-All analytics will be used only as aggregated collection of data (in forms of some statistics), to further improve BotKube and adjust its roadmap.
+All analytics will be used only as aggregated collection of data (in forms of some statistics), to further improve Botkube and adjust its roadmap.

 The change must be widely communicated to all users, and there must be an ability to opt out from collecting such analytics.